Guide

 Receive Email Without an SMTP Server

 You want an inbox that receives mail — without configuring MX records, installing Postfix, or wiring up spam filters.
-Nylas Inbound gives you a managed email address and a simple CLI to read messages.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+A Nylas agent account gives you a managed email identity backed by provider=nylas: read messages with the standard email surface and subscribe to webhooks for real-time delivery.
+No OAuth, no third-party mailbox.

 The problem with receiving email